bencherdev/bencher/services/console/src/content/learn/infoq.md

 We will discuss the benefits and drawbacks of sampling profilers in depth later in this article.
 For now, its just important to understand that our goal is to periodically get a snapshot of the stack of a target application.
 Let's dive in!

+Use Aya to [setup an eBPF development environment][aya dev env].
+Name your project `profiler`.
+Inside of `profiler-ebpf/src/main.rs` we're going to add:

 ```rust
 // We use the `aya_ebpf` crate to make the magic happen.